HickoryWinds/Burger-Master/README.md

 ## Burger-Master

-#### Burger-Master is an app that lets the user 'devour' one of the burgers in the 'To Be Eaten' by click on a 'Devour' button.
-The app has three prepopulated burger in the 'To Be Eaten' list.
+#### Burger-Master is an app that lets the user 'devour' one of the burgers in the 'To Be Eaten' by clicking on a 'Devour' button.
+The app has prepopulated burger in the 'To Be Eaten' list.
 The user may also add a new burger of their own choice to be listed with the option to 'devour' this burger.

 ![picture](/public/assets/img/start.png)